Search

 • Pennsylvania Sports Hall of Fame: 2006

 It took Betsy King more than seven seasons to win on the LPGA Tour, but her breakthrough led to one of the most phenomenal careers in women’s golf history.
-In an 11-year span from the 1984 Women’s Kemper Open through the 1995 ShopRite LPGA Classic, King won 30 times, including five major championships, to become the 14th member of the LPGA Hall of Fame and the first to cross the $5-million barrier in career earnings.
-She captured her sixth major in 1997, winning the Nabisco Dinah Shore.
+In an 11-year span from the 1984 Women’s Kemper Open through the 1995 ShopRite LPGA Classic, King won 30 times, including five Major Championships, to become the 14th member of the LPGA Hall of Fame and the first to cross the $5-million barrier in career earnings.
+She captured her sixth Major in 1997, winning the Nabisco Dinah Shore.

 “My faith gives me perspective.”

 It was not easy for King to find peace when she first turned professional.
-Overshadowed by Nancy Lopez and struggling with the pressure of great expectations-she finished eighth as an amateur in the 1976 U.S. Women’s Open-King found salvation in the Bible and the golf instruction of Ed Oldfield.
+Overshadowed by Nancy Lopez and struggling with the pressure of great expectations – she finished eighth as an amateur in the 1976 U.S. Women’s Open – King found salvation in the Bible and the golf instruction of Ed Oldfield.
 In 1984, she won three times, the LPGA money title and its Player of the Year Award.
-Her first major championship came in the 1987 Nabisco Dinah Shore and two years later she had what was one of the most lucrative seasons in LPGA history.
+Her first Major Championship came in the 1987 Nabisco Dinah Shore and two years later she had what was one of the most lucrative seasons in LPGA history.
 With six victories, including the U.S. Women’s Open, King won $654,132.
 In those five years, her 20 victories were more than any professional golfer, man or woman, in the world.

 Fact